NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 6.md

 They went out and preached that _men_ should repent.

 ###### 13
-And they were casting out many demons and were anointing with oil many sick people and healing them.John's Fate Recalled
+And they were casting out many demons and were anointing with oil many sick people and healing them.

+### John's Fate Recalled

 ###### 14
 And King Herod heard _of it_, for His name had become well known; and _people_ were saying, "John the Baptist has risen from the dead, and that is why these miraculous powers are at work in Him."